pivotal/docs-platform-automation/docs/tasks.md

 {% code_snippet 'tasks', 'configure-authentication', 'Task' %}
 {% code_snippet 'tasks', 'configure-authentication-script', 'Implementation' %}
-{% code_snippet 'examples', 'configure-authentication-usage', 'Usage' %}
+{% code_snippet 'reference', 'configure-authentication-usage', 'Usage' %}

 For details on the config file expected in the `config` input, please see [Generating an Auth File][generating-an-auth-file].